Most businesses treat referral program promotion like a product launch: big announcement, email blast, hope for a spike. Then it fades.

 Little Spoon referral email

-We recommend including One Click Access links in all the emails you use to promote your refer-a-friend program, whether they’re direct or indirect.
-Use our Program Link Builder to instantly embed One Click Access links in emails, sent with your platform(s) of choice.
+Referral Rock’s One Click Access links make it as easy as possible for customers to join your program via email.
+When customers click these direct links, they’re signed up right away — no password needed.
+Include One Click Access links in all the external emails you use to promote your program, whether direct or indirect.
+Use our Program Link Builder to instantly embed them in emails sent with your platform of choice.

 Build one click access links

-Feature your referral program on your homepage
+4. Make your program visible on your website

 tobox-referral-page-call-to-action